Elliott Bay: Ecology

 Elliott Bay has been a focus for environmental concern.
 Urban and industrial development along its shores, and on the banks of the Duwamish River that leads into it, have caused concern over the levels of contaminants entering the water.
 On the southern shoreline are two Superfund cleanup sites: Harbor Island and the former location of Lockheed West Seattle.
 Several other sites have been designated for cleanup, including the Pacific Sound Resources site, and others along the lower Duwamish.

 The downtown waterfront offers a poor habitat for the juvenile salmon that migrate from the Duwamish River, due to the darkness under the piers and the lack of food along the vertical Alaskan Way Seawall.
 The seawall redevelopment project aims to improve the habitat by installing underwater structures to create shallows where salmon can find food and glass blocks in the sidewalk (cantilevered over the bay) so that sunlight can illuminate the shallows even at the piers.
 Another issue that is currently prevalent in Elliott Bay is noise pollution.
 The level of noise that is currently present in Elliott Bay is legally considered to be harassment of marine mammals (Van, 2016; Welch, 2013; Wilson, 2015).

-It is also important to note that marine vehicles enter and exit the port twenty-four hours a day.
+Marine vehicles enter and exit the port twenty-four hours a day.
 This noise is continuous, and this can cause distress to marine mammals (Van, 2016; Welch, 2013; Wilson, 2015).